dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 better place all the dune modules within the same directory.

 :::caution DUNE Version incompatibility
-Notice that this procedure assumest that you don't have previous installion of DUNE in your system.
-If that's the case, uninstall DUNE before continouing, otherwise, version conflicts may be difficult if not impossible to resolve.
+Notice that this procedure assumes that you don't have other DUNE versions installed in your system.
+If that's the case, uninstall DUNE before continuing, otherwise, version conflicts may be difficult if not impossible to resolve.
 :::